Arinzeokeke/live-code-site/notes.md

 - In Edit Post endpoint, broadcast changes to all participants

 - In Edit Channel endpoint, broadcast changes to all participants

+## 17Oct

+- Handle Participants Issue

+- Remove User from all Channels where he's a participant on disconnection